Keyboard shortcuts

 Use HTTPS in Production

-barbacane compile --spec api.yaml --output api.bca
+barbacane compile --spec api.yaml --manifest barbacane.yaml --output api.bca --allow-plaintext

 barbacane serve --artifact api.bca --dev --allow-plaintext-upstream